 Our youth education program targets underserved schools and communities whose kids tend to have fewer opportunities for environmental exploration and learning in order to foster a bond and sense of responsibility and stewardship for the environment.
 In addition to helping kids connect with nature, the curriculum we teach satisfies many of the Next Generation Science Standards that schools are required to teach, and also addresses several of the Ocean Literacy Principles and California’s Environmental Principles and Concepts, making the program particularly beneficial for teachers.

-Check out Channelkeeper’s marine conservation curriculum with lessons about marine protected areas (MPAs) and the organisms that live in our California MPAs.
+- Explore Channelkeeper’s marine conservation curriculum with lessons about marine protected areas (MPAs) and the organisms that live in our California MPAs.

 Channelkeeper also hosts an annual ocean-themed Student Art Show, “What the Channel Means to Me.”
 The goal of the show, which is open to high school students from Carpinteria to Goleta, is to inspire local youth to create art that celebrates the Santa Barbara Channel, and for their art to in turn inspire others in our community.